-We all dream; which – if you so happen to subscribe to the radical theory of evolution – means that dreaming must contribute some sort of benefit to a species’ ability to survive on Earth.
-It can’t be coincidental that those ancestors of ours who dreamt just happened to out-live and out-fuck those who didn’t.
+We all dream.
+Which – if you so happen to subscribe to the radical theory of evolution – means that dreaming must contribute some sort of benefit to a species’ ability to survive on Earth.
+It can’t be coincidental that those pre-homosapien ancestors of ours who dreamt just happened to out-live and out-fuck those who didn’t.
 In the very least, something about dreaming must fuel our desire to live and fuck, if not our ability.
 And without DMT, we wouldn’t dream.

 But I digress.
 For further info, please consult Mr. Joe Rogan.
 (Yes, the Fear Factor guy).